SoftIron/sibench/docs/source/best-practices.rst

 *Note that sibench considers hyperthreaded cores as real cores for the purposes of determining core counts.*

-Alternatively, you may also be able to boost read throughput from the Sibench nodes by using the ``--skip-read-verification`` option, which does exactly what it suggests.
+Alternatively, you may also be able to boost read throughput from the ``sibench`` nodes by using the ``--skip-read-verification`` option, which does exactly what it suggests.

-In general though, neither of these two options are recommended except for one particular use case: if disabling read verification or increasing the worker count boosts your throughput numbers, then that is an indication that more Sibench nodes should be added in order to benchmark at those rates whilst still giving accurate timings.
+In general though, neither of these two options are recommended except for one particular use case: if disabling read verification or increasing the worker count boosts your throughput numbers, then that is an indication that more ``sibench`` nodes should be added in order to benchmark at those rates whilst still giving accurate timings.

 Response times
 --------------

-Whilst Sibench will output the maximum, minimum and average response times, in practice it is the 95%-response time - the time in which 95% of requests complete - that is likely to be the most informative.
+Whilst ``sibench`` will output the maximum, minimum and average response times, in practice it is the 95%-response time - the time in which 95% of requests complete - that is likely to be the most informative.
 Maximum response times can be thrown out by one outlier result, which in turn poisons the average.
 The